 If you do have both, you could move the main out of the way in a child directory (people like cmd/execname/ but the cmd/ part is actually not needed) or move the library into a directory that will make importing and using it readable.
 Consider also you may have more than 1 library package to publish in which case lib1/ and lib2/ makes total sense and keep the top level for the main binary.

-For many small to medium size projects these are the only packages you need.
+For many small to medium-sized projects, these are the only packages you need.

 internal/